Wine, enjoyed in moderation, is a healthy food which enriches life.

 Craggy Range has one of the best restaurants in the area.

-We will enjoy lunch in the company of the winemaker with a selection of Craggy Range wines with the splendid view of Te Mata peak.
+We will enjoy lunch there in the company of the winemaker with a selection of Craggy Range wines.

 The evening will be free for visiting Napier with its amazing collection of art deco buildings or wandering by the sea along Marine Parade, and dining at one of the many quayside restaurants.
 (B,L)

-After breakfast we checkout of our hotel and leave to visit the nearby C J Pask winery for a tasting and winery visit with the winemaker.
+After breakfast we leave the hotel to visit the nearby C J Pask winery for a tasting and winery visit with the winemaker.

 The Pask winery is renowned for its red wines from syrah, merlot and cabernet sauvignon.